sbslee/pypgx/docs/cli.rst

    $ pypgx create-regions-bed -h
    usage: pypgx create-regions-bed [-h] [--assembly TEXT] [--add-chr-prefix]
                                    [--merge] [--target-genes] [--sv-genes]
-                                   [--var-genes]
+                                   [--var-genes] [--genes TEXT [TEXT ...]]
+                                   [--exclude]

    Create a BED file which contains all regions used by PyPGx.

    Optional arguments:
      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --add-chr-prefix      Whether to add the 'chr' string in contig names.
      --merge               Whether to merge overlapping intervals (gene names will be removed too).
      --target-genes        Whether to only return target genes, excluding control genes and paralogs.
-     --sv-genes        Whether to only return target genes whose at least one star allele is defined by structural variation
-     --var-genes       Whether to only return target genes whose at least one star allele is defined by SNVs/indels.
+     --sv-genes            Whether to only return target genes whose at least one star allele is defined by structural variation --var-genes           Whether to only return target genes whose at least one star allele is defined by SNVs/indels.
+     --genes TEXT [TEXT ...]
+                           List of genes to include.
+     --exclude             Exclude specified genes.
+Ignored when --genes is not used.

 estimate-phase-beagle
 =====================